Tehran Stock Exchange: Brokers

 Trading takes place through licensed private brokers registered with the Securities and Exchange Organization of Iran.
 Thirty-one of the 88 brokerages active in the TSE are licensed to trade the futures contracts.
 The leverage for futures contracts is set at 1-to-10.
 TSE will only deal in the derivatives through electronic trading.
 As of 2013, Mofid, Keshavarzi, Agah and Nahayat Negar were the top 4 performers among TSE's brokerage firms.
 These firms executing 41% of the total value in on-line trading.

 Electronic trading and market data

 Starting March 2011, investors are able to trade in the Iranian stock market through the Internet from anywhere in the world, or get all the necessary information before traveling to Iran.
 There are 87 online service providers which offer round-the-clock information and services about Iran and its stock market.
 As of September 2011, 40,000 shareholders are registered and conducting transactions online.
 In 2013, 83 brokerage firms (out of TSE's 93 firms) offered on-line transactions, accounting for 18% of the total trading value.
 In 2014, Iran's TSE was in talks to share its trading data with Thomson Reuters (and Bloomberg L.P. in 2015) once the sanctions are lifted.

+English-language market data

+Hormuz Group operates an English-language market intelligence platform covering the Tehran Stock Exchange and Iran’s wider listed-equity market.
+Its market interface consolidates daily indicators including market capitalization, trading value, liquidity, market breadth, valuation, investor flows, order imbalances and major index movements.
+Monetary figures are also presented in U.S. dollar terms using a disclosed market USD/IRR reference rate.

+The platform also publishes listed-industry data in English, grouping publicly traded companies by industry and comparing their market capitalization, trading activity, returns, valuation and unusual market attention.